 Weissmann studied at Zürich University obtaining degrees in both medicine and organic chemistry before moving to New York University School of Medicine.
 He turned his attention to the then-new field of molecular biology, becoming director of the Institute of Molecular Biology, University of Zürich, in 1967.

-It was in this field that he became recognized as one of the most creative investigators.
-He was the first to clone alpha-interferon genes, elucidate the life cycle of bacteriophages and regulate red blood cell components.
+It was in this field that he became recognized as one of the most creative innovators.
+He was the first to clone alpha-interferon genes, explicate the life cycle of bacteriophages and regulate red blood cell components.

 In 1978, he co-founded Biogen, one of the world’s first biotechnology companies.
 Within a few years of its founding, Biogen moved to Cambridge, Massachusetts.
 In 2003, Biogen merged with IDEC Pharmaceuticals, led by Ivor Royston.

-It was also around this time that Weissmann again moved across the pond from the Department of Neurodegenerative Diseases at University College, London to head the Scripps Florida Department of Infectology.
+It was also around this time that Weissmann again moved across the pond from the Department of Neurodegenerative Diseases at University College, London to head the Scripps Florida Department of Infectology, founded by fellow immigrant entrepreneur Ellen Browning Scripps.
 In welcoming him to Florida, Governor Jeb Bush hailed Weissmann as “a preeminent scientist.”

 “We’re proud he will call our state home.
 His hiring is symbolic of the caliber of individuals we’ll recruit to Scripps Florida,” Bush said.

-In recent years, Weissmann has made breakthroughs in the investigation of diseases induced by prions (small infectious particles) that affect animals, such as mad cow disease, and humans, such as Creutzfeldt-Jacob disease.
+Weissmann has made breakthroughs in the study of diseases induced by prions (small infectious particles) that can affect both animals and humans, such as Creutzfeldt-Jacob disease.